 Texas A&M maintains a diverse global network of institutions who “exchange” students each semester.
 Texas A&M students pay only their Texas A&M tuition and fees, enroll directly in the foreign institution, and do not pay any tuition or fees to the host university (with the exception of local housing/boarding costs.)
 The costs of these programs are among the lowest of study abroad options.
 In many cases, courses are taught in English, but in others, foreign language proficiency is required.
 The Department of Communication features a REEP to Barcelona, Spain.

 - Barcelona Oliba Abat: Reciprocal Exchange program to this media-oriented school in an ocean-side destination.
-Students are heading to Barcelona each and every semester.

 A partial list of additional Communication and Media related REEP opportunities include:

 - University of Adelaide (Australia)

 - University of Nottingham (UK)